lavalink-devs/Lavalink/PLUGINS.md

 }
 ```

-Likewise, if you just want to add a new MediaContainerProbe to use with the HTTP and local sources:
+Likewise, you can also add new MediaContainerProbe this way, to be used with the HTTP and local sources:

 ```java
 import org.springframework.stereotype.Service;